Glossary Terms Beginning with D

 A day is defined as follows:

 The day as it falls during the week, Monday through Friday.
-A workday does not include the following:
+A workday does not include any of the following:

 DCS or Tribal Placement Provider Definition